Before you upgrade

 Patch release number

 Only on LTS versions, the patch release number represents patches to an LTS that fixed blocker or critical problems.
-The patch release number isn't considered in your upgrade migration path, and your migration path is the same no matter which patch number you are on.

 Upgrading across multiple non-LTS versions is handled automatically.
 However, if there are one or multiple LTS versions in your migration path, you must first migrate to each intermediate LTS and then to your target version, as shown in Example 3 below.